Codit/BizTalk-Extended/README.md

 	string action = message.ReadContextProperty<WCF.Action, string>(isMandatory: false);

 > **Remark** - Value-types will return their default value when the specified property is not present.
 If you want to receive a `null` you'll need to mark the expected type as a nullable type i.e. `int?`.

+# Planned features
+- Generic pipeline component

+For a full list of the planned features, have a look at the `feature`-issues [here](https://github.com/CoditEU/Mjolnir/labels/feature).

 # Requirements
 In order to use this library you should meet these requirements: